scalacenter/platform/sbt-platform/docs/sbt-platform.md

 > {.note}
 > We hope to improve the infrastructure and the maintainers support as the Scala Platform
 > grows and the community gets involved.
-By then, we will confidently know which features
-> make a real difference in maintainers' life, and will optimize for them.
+This plugin only provides support for a subset
+> of features that improve maintainers' life.
+We expect to enrich this subset with
+> maintainers' input.

 ## Usage